Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: Preliminaries

-The Schur algebra setting also allows us to make use of the following refinement of \eqref{eq:BH-reciprocity} from \cite{BM}, where it is proved to hold more generally for any quasi-hereditary algebra with a contravariant duality fixing the simple modules.
+This is sometimes called \emph{Brauer--Humphreys reciprocity}.
+The Schur algebra setting also allows us to make use of the following refinement of Proposition~\ref{prop:BH-reciprocity} from \cite{BM}.
+Let $\rad_i P(\mu)$ be the $i$th radical layer of $P(\mu)$.